Definition of Cylindrical Contact Homology in dimension three: Almost complex structures and moduli spaces

-Next, a finite energy $u$ does not have gradient blow-up at the ends of $\dot F$, since otherwise we can construct a nonconstant finite energy plane with $E_{d\alpha}=0$ using the ``Hofer lemma'' and the taming of $J$ by $d(\phi \alpha)$, $\phi \in\mathcal{C}_K$, on compact regions.
+Next, as in the proof of \cite[Proposition~27]{Ho}, $u$ with finite $E(u)$ and $E_{d\alpha}(u)$ does not have gradient blow-up at the ends of $\dot F$, since otherwise we can construct a nonconstant finite energy plane with $E_{d\alpha}=0$ using the ``Hofer lemma'' (\cite[Lemma~26]{Ho}) and the taming of $J$ by $d(\phi \alpha)$, $\phi \in\mathcal{C}_K$, on compact regions.
 (Here the gradient is measured with respect to some $\R$-invariant Riemannian metric on $\R\times M$ and a cylindrical metric on the ends of $u$.)
 The gradient bound implies that if $E_{d\alpha}(u)=0$, $\dot F = \R\times S^1$, and $u$ is nonconstant, then $u$ maps to a cylinder over a closed orbit $\gamma$ and

 where $c,d\in\R$ and $m\in \Z^+$ (this follows from the fact that an entire holomorphic function with bounded derivative is a linear map).
 Finally, the gradient bound, the $E_\alpha$-bound, and the taming of $J$ together imply that $u|_{\mathcal{E}}$ (here $\mathcal{E}$ is an end) converges either to a cylinder over a Reeb orbit or to a removable singularity.